mathiasbourgoin/SPOC/README.md

 The SPOC library enables the detection and use of GPGPU devices with OCaml using Cuda and OpenCL.
 There is also a camlp4 syntax extension to handle external Cuda or OpenCL kernels, as well as a DSL to express GPGPU kernels from the OCaml code.

-This work was part of my PhD thesis and was partially funded by the opengpu project.
+This work was part of my PhD thesis (UPMC-LIP6 laboratory, Paris, France) and was partially funded by the opengpu project.
-I'm currently in the UPMC-LIP6 laboratory.
+I'm currently in the Verimag laboratory (Grenoble, France).

 It has currently been tested on multiple architectures and systems, mostly 64-bit Linux and 64-bit OSX systems.
 It should work with Windows too.